AdobeDocs/journey-optimizer.en/help/using/code-based/get-started-code-based.md

 >[!CAUTION]
 >
 >This feature is for developer persona and/or experienced users.
-It can be used by marketers with some code-writing skills, as long as the surface implementations and initial setup are handled by the your development team.
+It can be used by marketers with some code-writing skills, as long as the channel configurations and initial setup are handled by the your development team.

 To edit your content using the [!DNL Journey Optimizer] code-based experience feature, your pages or apps need to be instrumented.
-To do so, you must declare upfront the specific individual locations (called "[surfaces](code-based-configuration.md#surface-definition)") where you want to insert or replace content<!--HOW??-->.
+To do so, you must declare upfront the specific individual locations (called "[surfaces](code-based-configuration.md#surface-definition)") where you want to insert or replace content.

 >[!NOTE]
 >
->Currently the content associated with a configuration can only be HTML or JSON. <!--WILL COME LATER: text, image or another format depending on the application-->
+>Currently the content associated with a configuration can only be HTML or JSON.

 The key steps to implement a code-based campaign are as follows.

-1. Define a [surface](code-based-configuration.md#surface-definition) in your application implementation, which is basically the location where you want to add your code-based experience, then create a code-based experience channel configuration that references that location, and then create a campaign in [!DNL Journey Optimizer] using this configuration.
+1. Define a [surface](code-based-configuration.md#surface-definition) in your application implementation, which is basically the location where you want to add your code-based experience, and create a code-based experience channel configuration that references that location.
+[Learn how](code-based-configuration.md#create-code-based-configuration)

+1. Create a journey or campaign in [!DNL Journey Optimizer] using this configuration.
 [Learn how](create-code-based.md#create-code-based-campaign)

 1. Compose an experience by specifying content for the selected configuration using the [!DNL Journey Optimizer] personalization editor.
 [Learn how](create-code-based.md#edit-code)

 1. Your app implementation team makes explicit API or SDK calls to fetch content for the named surfaces, such as "Banner Text" or "Recommendations Tray 1", or non-UI-related decision points in an application, such as "search algorithm parameters".
-In this case, the implementation team is responsible for rendering or otherwise interpreting and acting on the returned content.<!--TBC with Robert - should link to a new section with API/SDK call samples-->
+In this case, the implementation team is responsible for rendering or otherwise interpreting and acting on the returned content.
+[Learn more](code-based-implementation-samples.md)